matheuuspalma/sync-solution-operations-systems/README.md

 ## Sync-solution-operations-systems
-The solutin to the "The Santa Claus problem" - trio 19 Sistemas Operacionas - Universidade Federal do Rio de Janeiro
+The solutin to the "The Santa Claus problem"

 - The number limit of elves is parametrized by the macro "NUMBER_MAX_ELVES " in the .h file. (by default, this value is 100)